buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 ``retry``
     If set, this specifies a tuple of ``(delay, repeats)`` which means that when a full VC checkout fails, it should be retried up to ``repeats`` times, waiting ``delay`` seconds between attempts.
     If you don't provide this, it defaults to ``None``, which means VC operations should not be retried.
-    This is provided to make life easier for buildslaves which are stuck behind poor network connections.
+    This is provided to make life easier for workers which are stuck behind poor network connections.

 ``repository``
     The name of this parameter might vary depending on the Source step you are running.